 Because of the larger size and bulk, the unit may be mishandled during shipping and can arrive dented.

-This Dyna-Glo compact smoker features 2 chrome-plated cooking grates that can provide a total of 390 sq. in. for cooking.
+This Dyna-Glo compact smoker features 2 chrome-plated cooking grates that can provide a total of 390 square inches for cooking.
 The lid and bottom dampers allow you to fine-tune your cooking temperature, while the large stainless steel side door provides quick internal access.

 Although the high-gloss forest green paint looks appealing, the cooking temperatures will eventually burn it off.